alimness/sabbath-school-resources/src/en/aij/2025-00-bb-pb/part-2/09-the-sabbath-school-lessons/09-01-lesson-one-creation.md

 Who made the wind you can hear?\
 God made the wind, for you and me.

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-03-god-made-wind.mp3] God Made the Light, Wind, Water (verse 2: wind) {"credits":[{"key":"Writer","value":"Rosie Smith"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"copyright":"Copyright © 2024 General Conference Corporation® of Seventh-day Adventists."}
+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-03-god-made-wind.mp3] God Made the Light, Wind, Water (verse 2: wind) {"credits":[{"key":"Writer","value":"Rosie Smith"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"title": "Credits","copyright":"Copyright © 2024 General Conference Corporation® of Seventh-day Adventists."}

 **^[SKY]({"style":{"text":{"color": "#a65726"}}})**\
 Say: **And God made the sky and the clouds up very high.
 Let’s reach up . . . for the sky!** Gently stretch your baby’s arms up.